Mongol invasion of Bulgaria and Serbia: Aftermath

 By 1253, when William of Rubruck visited the Mongol capital, Bulgaria was paying tribute: "from the mouth of [the Don] as far as the Danube everything is theirs [the Mongols']; and even beyond the Danube in the direction of Constantinople [in Vlachia and Little Bulgaria] all pay them tribute; and over and above the tribute stipulated, in recent years they have further levied on each household one axe and all the unwrought iron that has been found."
 William also says that the Vlach and Bulgarian envoys customarily brought gifts to the court of Sartaq, Batu's son, while on the way to Batu's court.
 Although no source indicates when the paying of tribute began, it had clearly been in place for years prior to 1253.
 Modern historians usually link it to the invasion of 1242, although, as Greg Rogers notes, "an explanation for why only Bulgaria, of all the areas traversed by Batu's troops in 1241 and 1242, became enmeshed in the Mongols' tribute system is still lacking in the historical literature."

 Some historians believe that Bulgaria escaped major destruction by accepting Mongol suzerainty, while others have argued that the evidence of Mongol raiding is strong enough that there can have been no escaping.
 In any case, the campaign of 1242 brought the frontier of the authority of the Golden Horde (Batu's command) to the Danube, where it remained for some decades.
 The Venetian doge and historian Andrea Dandolo, writing a century later, says that the Mongols "occupied" the kingdom of Bulgaria during the 1241–42 campaign.

 A series of clashes between the Mongols and the Empire of Constantinople took place in 1242 as the invaders were passing through southern Bulgaria.
 Bar Hebraeus says specifically that Batu "prepared to attack Constantinople from the quarter of the Bulgarians", although he misdates the event to 1232.
 By the 1260s, Bulgaria had exchanged Mongol suzerainty for Hungarian.
 As a result, in the 1270s it was the target of "daily" raiding by the Mongols, according to the Greek historian George Pachymeres.

-Bulgaria as a vassal of the Mongols, provided troops to Mengu-Timur's expedition against the Byzantines in Thracia in 1267 and again became a victim of the Golden Horde's incursions in the 1280s.
+Bulgaria, as a vassal of the Golden Horde, provided troops to Mengu-Timur's expedition against the Byzantines in Thrace in 1267 and again became a victim of the Golden Horde's incursions in the 1280s.
 In the 1280s and 1290s, the Golden Horde also established their lordship over Serbia.
 Bulgaria was still paying tribute into the early second half of the fourteenth century and a considerable part of the Bulgarian kingdom was under direct control of the Chingissid prince Nogai and later the Mongol governors of the Golden Horde.